In This Article

 Future of AI After DeepSeek

 DeepSeek has shaken up the AI world, quickly becoming one of the top AI models in the United States and even surpassing ChatGPT on Apple’s App Store.
-This sudden rise has many wondering if China’s latest AI breakthrough is a serious challenge to U.S. dominance in artificial intelligence.
+This sudden rise has many wondering if China’s latest AI breakthrough is a challenge to U.S. dominance in AI.

 What makes DeepSeek stand out is its efficiency.
 Unlike OpenAI’s ChatGPT or Google’s Gemini, which require massive data centers and cutting-edge computer chips, DeepSeek was developed at a fraction of the cost using far fewer resources.